 4 x 10" plus 2 x 12" speakers - all made by Tayden in ENGLAND!

 The JV_BB Heads with Tayden loaded 2 x 10" cabs plus Marshall 1974/1974x loaded with Tayden 12s ...

 The 10s and 12s sound truly amazing together...

-The rest of my pedalboard consists a T-Rex room-Mate for reverb, and Hardwire Delay pedal.
+The rest of my pedalboard currently consists a Hardwire Delay pedal and Mooer Tremulator.
 I'm still searching for the ideal Tremelo pedal, trying out various combinations but nothing settled yet.
 In the studio I use the trem on my Fender '65 Deluxe Reverb...

 Right next to my pedalboard you may have spotted the amazing WAHOO!
 You can make this thing sound like any wah on the market - I have mine fine-tuned just the way I like it and it really is my wah of choice these days - excellent!

 My strings are Dunlop Electric Nickel Wound 9-46 on the JV and a standard set of 10's on the Fret King Eclat..